AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 User code can never (usefully) call `iv` (or `ip`) directly, because without explicit type application there is no way to fix `x`.

+**Bikeshedding**: perhaps `OverloadedLabels` or `OverloadedSymbols` would be a better name than `ImplicitValues`?
+The connection to implicit parameters is nice from an implementation point of view, but I'm not sure how relevant it is to users, and the behaviour is rather more like a souped-up `OverloadedStrings`.

 ### Overloaded record fields